jordymeow/meow-gallery/readme.txt

 * Fix: A few CSS glitches were corrected.
 * Add: Container for the gallery and its inline CSS, to avoid breaking DOM parsers.
 * Fix: Default CSS behavior/style is missing for some theme and was affecting the Justified layout.
-* Note: If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post), that will help us tremendously :) Thank you!

 = 3.3.0 =
 * Add: Filter mgl_sort to build your own customized order.
 Check more about this [here](https://meowapps.com/meow-gallery-tutorial/#Order_Sort).